 Assembling a Small Molecule Regulatory Network (SMRN)

-In contrast to the proliferation (Orth et al., 2011; Thiele et al., 2009) and automated reconstruction (Henry et al., 2010) of genome-scale metabolic models, no analogous computational pipeline is available for constructing and analyzing the network of enzyme regulation by small molecules.
-Here, we report a framework that includes a pipeline for mining existing data on small molecule regulation from public repositories and computational tools for integrating it with a curated, genome-scale metabolic model (Figure 1).
+In contrast to the proliferation (Orth et al., 2011; Thiele et al., 2009) and automated reconstruction (Henry et al., 2010) of genome-scale metabolic models, no analogous computational pipeline is available for analysis of enzyme regulation by small molecules.
+Here, we describe a pipeline for mining existing data on small molecule regulation from public repositories, and computational tools for integrating it with a curated, genome-scale metabolic model (Figure 1).

 Our general approach relies on the BRENDA and BioCyc databases for data concerning the inhibition or activation of enzymes by small molecules in a particular organism.
-To facilitate comparison across species, information in these databases is organized along Enzyme Commission (EC) numbers, which functionally classifies enzymes according to the reaction they catalyze.
-Thus, for every EC number, we obtained a list of possible regulating small molecules, the type of interaction (activation vs. inhibition) and the interaction constant (KI), if available.
-In addition to gathering data on the presence of a small molecule interaction, we also compiled the available information on the Michaelis-Menten constants for the substrates of each metabolic reaction.
+To facilitate comparison across species, information in these databases is organized along Enzyme Commission (EC) numbers, which functionally classify enzymes according to the reaction they catalyze.
+Thus, for every EC number, we obtained a list of possible regulating small molecules, the type of interaction (activation vs. inhibition), and the interaction constant (KI), if available.
+In addition to gathering data on the presence of a small molecule interaction, we also compiled available information on the Michaelis-Menten constants for the substrates of each metabolic reaction.
 The computational pipeline is freely available for download at http://github.com/eladnoor/small molecule-regulation.

 Because of its well-defined genome, highly curated metabolic network, and heavily studied metabolism, we decided to focus on the model bacterium Escherichia coli.
 The assembled data described above was mapped onto a genome scale metabolic reconstruction of E. coli (Orth et al., 2011), producing a small molecule regulatory network (SMRN, Table S1).
 Importantly, our computational framework can be extended with minimal effort to reconstruct and analyze the SMRN of other organisms besides E. coli, provided that a genome scale metabolic model is available and that there is sufficient data in the BRENDA and BioCyc databases.